AhmedElsherbini/Code_for_Elsherbini_et_al_2023/README.md

 cat *.csv > x_data.csv
 cat y_data > y_data.csv
 ```
-Always remember that X file is the Di and Tri frequency signal and Y file is the MetaData
+Always remember that the X file is the Di and Tri frequency signal and the Y file is the MetaData

 So, I made a small script that can separate them either fix this problem or make a small dataset mini_x and mini_y